-DocuSign is a great way for brands to improve their authorization processes through e-signature technology.
+DocuSign is an excellent way for brands to improve their authorization processes through e-signature technology.
 But what are the main DocuSign stats you need to know before subscribing to the service?

-Here are the facts and figures you need about their users, market share, competitors, and revenues.
+Here are the facts and figures about their users, market share, competitors, and revenues.

 - DocuSign was founded in 2003 in San Francisco, California.